Priyush02K/rbac/README.md

 ## 🛠️ My Role

-I implemented the **RBAC UI** as part of [insert context, e.g., an internship assignment or personal project].
+I implemented the **RBAC UI** as part of [VRV Security’s Frontend Developer Intern Assignment].
 My contributions include:

 - Designing the **React-based** frontend using **Tailwind CSS** for styling.
 - Implementing reusable components for cards and navigation.